gbif/data-blog/content/post/2021-02-08-grscicoll.md

 ---
-title: The GBIF Registry of Scientific Collections (GRSciColl) in 2021
+title: The Global Registry of Scientific Collections (GRSciColl) in 2021
 author: Marie Grosjean
 date: '2021-03-12'
 slug: grscicoll-2021